kessler/s3shield/README.md

 		// this only applies to file messages "deleteFileAfterUpload": false
 	},

+	// if set to true, deletes files (this doesn't apply to put() or putStream()) after successful upload
+	deleteAfterUpload: false,

 	// in put() functions where a string or an object is provided (and not a buffer) this enconding